-Landscape lighting design can be approached simply - but to the trained eye, there are some pitfalls to avoid.
-This article points out some of the common mistakes - and how to correct them.
+Landscape lighting design can be a simple do-it-yourself project for most homeowners - but to the trained eye, there are some pitfalls to avoid.
+This article points out some common mistakes - and how to correct them.

 Using the wrong fixture type for the application.
 Be careful to match your fixture type to the application.
 For example, use spotlights to accent individual objects or regions.
 Use floodlights to illuminate broad areas of walls or garden beds.
 Use well lights to hide the lights in turf areas or hardscapes.
 If you have a question on what type fixtures to use, call our Customer Support line: 813-978-3700.